Alentejo - Of Fish, Shrimp and Coriander

 Portuguese fish dishes

 There are many types of fish and seafood in this region.
 Sole and turbot were on the table, as were crustaceans.
 We also tried out how to eat barnacles.
-Shark, eel, octopus, cod and crabs were also on the menu.
-There is a large selection of fish to eat in the Alentejo.
-They're all fresh too.
-Those who like fish and seafood will definitely feel at home on the coast of Portugal.
+Shark, eel, octopus, cod and crab were also on the menu.
+The selection of food fish is large in the Alentejo.
+They are all fresh too.
+Anyone who likes fish and seafood will definitely feel at home on the Portuguese coast.

 Açorda de Marisco